These classes and groups are held at our National Center, 1926 N. Main St., Wheaton, IL.

 7:00 – 9:00 p.m.

 A person’s astrological birth chart speaks in an exciting symbolic language, guiding seekers along the path of self-knowledge.
-Beginning in April, Dave Gunning will present a series of five monthly discussions focusing on medical health and wellness through astrology.
+These monthly discussions on various astrological topics are led by Dave Gunning, guest speakers, or group members.
+They are not classes or individual readings, but a sharing of astrological knowledge.
 Familiarity with the basics of astrology is recommended, but these intriguing discussions are open to all.
-Please bring your chart and a notebook; a class outline will be provided.

 Dave Gunning is an astrological consultant, teacher, and lecturer.
 His readings, classroom teachings, and talks have always emphasized the importance of the person’s interconnectedness to the Spiritual Self.
 Dave is a contributor to Dell Horoscope and Mountain Astrologer magazines.